Cairncross Dockyard: History

 The first ship entered the dockyard on 22 June 1944.
 The official history of Australia in World War II states that while the dockyard was "constructed at a remarkable rate", by the time it was ready the peak demand for ship repair facilities had passed.
 Nevertheless, by 31 May 1946 the graving dock had been used by 128 ships, including the British aircraft carriers HMS Slinger and Unicorn as well as large numbers of other warships and merchant vessels.
 The opening of the Cairncross Dockyard led to a decline in use of the smaller South Brisbane Dry Dock, which eventually closed in 1972 and became part of the Queensland Maritime Museum.

 Although owned by the Queensland Government, the Australian Government controlled its use until after World War II.
 A major refurbishment of the dockyard occurred in the 1970s.
 However, frequent industrial action at the dockyard caused many large ships to be out of service far longer than needed and large ship owners became reluctant to use the dockyard.
 This was a major factor in the dockyard being unprofitable, leading to its closure in 1987.

 In August 1995, the dock was re-opened by a private consortion, the Keppel Cairnscross Shipyard Limited, who undertook a major refurbishment.
 In 2000 it was purchased by Forgacs Groups.
 However, the dockyard closed again on 4 July 2014, saying there was not enough work as ship owners were deterred from using it due to the high Australian dollar and a reputation for industrial unrest and government over-regulation.

 In April 2016, Forgacs announced that the 14 ha site with 700 m of river frontage would be sold for residential housing, although it would need to rezoned first.
 Forgacs attributed the sale to their contract to build destroyers coming to an end.

+In 2022, there was an attempt to have the dockyard listed on the Queensland Heritage Register.
+In June 2023, the Queensland Heritage Council declined to list the dockyard on the heritage register and the site was then offered for sale as an industrial estate.